nubificus/vaccel-docs/docs/quickstart.md

 Note: while building the rootfs, this script will require your sudo password.

-If a jetson-inference setup is not available you can use our `nubificus/vaccel-deps` container image to build the necessary components, by running:
+If a jetson-inference setup is not available you can either follow [this guide](/jetson) to build the vAccel jetson plugin and install the prerequisites on your host machine, or use our `nubificus/vaccel-deps` container image to build the necessary components, by running:

 ```sh
 ./build.sh -c all